Sean-V-Dev/CognitiveLattice/README.md

 - Unfiltered task data bleeding into unrelated inference
 - Sensitive content exposed before it’s needed

-**TokenSight prevents this** by introducing a buffer layer — a secure staging ground where input is cleaned, chunked, and *summarized by a small local LLM* before entering the attention-heavy realm of a larger model.
+**CognitiveLattice prevents this** by introducing a buffer layer — a secure staging ground where input is cleaned, chunked, and *summarized by a small local LLM* before entering the attention-heavy realm of a larger model.

 This results in:
 - ✅ Reduced hallucination